dance2die/sung.codes/content/blog/2020/trying-to-understand-etag/index.md

 Youtube Data API has a quota for API calls and you can

   1. Increase a resource load time if it hasn't changed.
-  2. Optionally, save on a quota cost.
+  2. Save on a quota cost.

 When a resource hasn't changed, the server implementing Etag returns the HTTP Status code, 304 (Not Modified), thus a client can load data from cache.